Saponi: 18th century

 Distinct from the Person County Indians, a group of Saponi who remained in North Carolina merged with the Tuscarora, Meherrin, and Machapunga and migrated north into New York with them by 1802.

 State-recognized tribes

-North Carolina has three state-recognized tribes that descend from the historical Saponi people.
-They are not currently federally recognized as a Native American tribe.
+North Carolina has three state-recognized tribes that claim to descend from the historical Saponi people.
+They are not currently federally recognized as Native American tribes.